-We try to seek out local and traditional breakfast specialities as we go because life is more interesting that way.
-Some we love, some we hate, but we’ll give them all a try.
+We try to seek out local and traditional breakfast specialities as we travel because life is more interesting that way.
+Some loal foods we love, some we don’t, but we’ll give most new dishes a try.
 What do you think?
 Do you like to try new things or stick to what you know when you travel?

 Breakfasts Around the World